tyconsulting/blog.tyang.github.io/_posts/2014-10-04-updated-configmgr-2012-r2-client-management-pack-version-1-2-0-0.md

 </tr>
 <tr>
 <td valign="top" width="343"><b>Enable for a subset of group of computers</b></td>
-<td valign="top" width="343">Manually create an instance group and populate the membership based on the “ConfigMgr 2012 Client Desired Configuration Management Agent” class</td>
+<td valign="top" width="343">Manually create an instance group and populate the membership based on the "ConfigMgr 2012 Client Desired Configuration Management Agent" class</td>
 </tr>
 </tbody>
 </table>
-<strong><span style="font-size: medium;">Note:</span> </strong>Once the DCM Baseline discovery is enabled, please also disable the “ConfigMgr 2012 Client DCM Baselines Compliance Monitor” for the same targets as it has become redundant.
+<strong><span style="font-size: medium;">Note:</span> </strong>Once the DCM Baseline discovery is enabled, please also disable the "ConfigMgr 2012 Client DCM Baselines Compliance Monitor" for the same targets as it has become redundant.

 Once the DCM baselines are discovered, their compliance status is monitored individually: